A Benchmark for Incremental Micro-expression Recognition: Abstract

 \section{Abstract}

-Micro-expression recognition plays a pivotal role in understanding hidden emotions and has applications across various fields.
-Traditional recognition methods assume access to all training data at once, but real-world scenarios involve continuously evolving data streams.
-To respond to the requirement of adapting to new data while retaining previously learned knowledge, we introduce the first benchmark specifically designed for incremental micro-expression recognition.
-Our contributions include: Firstly, we formulate the incremental learning setting tailored for micro-expression recognition.
-Secondly, we organize sequential datasets with carefully curated learning orders to reflect real-world scenarios.
-Thirdly, we define two cross-evaluation-based testing protocols, each targeting distinct evaluation objectives.
-Finally, we provide six baseline methods and their corresponding evaluation results.
-This benchmark lays the groundwork for advancing incremental micro-expression recognition research.
-All source code used in this study will be publicly available at \url{https://github.com/ZhengQinLai/IMER-benchmark}.
+Micro-expression recognition (MER) plays a pivotal role in understanding hidden emotions.
+While traditional methods assume static datasets, real-world scenarios require adapting to continuously evolving data streams.
+To this end, we introduce the first benchmark specifically designed for Incremental Micro-Expression Recognition (IMER).
+Our contributions include: Firstly, we formulate a composite class-domain incremental learning setting and construct a sequential benchmark from five representative datasets with carefully curated learning orders to reflect real-world scenarios.
+Secondly, we establish robust evaluation protocols with a fold-binding strategy to ensure rigorous and feasible cross-session validation, using comprehensive metrics and novel cross-domain visualizations to diagnose performance.
+Thirdly, we propose Mahalanobis Refinement (MR), a two-stage approach that leverages accumulated second-order statistics for stability and Mahalanobis-constrained refinement for plasticity.
+Extensive experiments demonstrate that MR significantly outperforms state-of-the-art baselines, effectively balancing the stability-plasticity dilemma.
+This work lays the foundation for scalable and adaptive micro-expression analysis.
+All source codes will be released.